Suplav-Pandey/bloggingApp/README.md

 ---

 ## Comment Routes
 All comment-related routes are prefixed with `/comments`.

 ### 1. List Comments for a Blog
 - `GET /comments/listBlogComments/:blogId`
-- **Description:** Lists all comments for a specific blog, populated with the owner's information.
+- Lists all comments for a specific blog, populated with the owner's information.
 - **Success (200):**
   ```json
   { "comments": [ ... ] }